hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

    ![](images/connection_manager_10_pairing_connected_manage_connections.png)

-If the pairing doesn't succeed the wheel on the pairing dialog spins and the sub title changes to "Retrying with pairing".
+If the pairing doesn't succeed the wheel on the pairing dialog spins and the subtitle changes to "Retrying with pairing".
 Retrying can be ended only by clicking "Cancel".

 ### Connecting to a Vehicle

-After a vehicle has been paired it will be displayed on the **Manage Connections** dialog allowing easy reconnection:
+After a vehicle has been paired it will be always be displayed on the **Manage Connections** dialog, allowing easy reconnection:

 1. Click the _Connections_ icon in the toolbar to launch the **Manage Connections** dialog.